yeojz/otplib/CONTRIBUTING.md

 - is the code tested?
   - `npm run test`
-  - `npm run test:watch` if you want to continuously watch and run test on file change.
 - is the code linted?
   - `npm run lint`
 - is the code formatted?
   - `npm run format`
 - is it a new package?
-  - if yes, you'll need to add it to `configs/builds.js` in order for it to be bundled.
+  - if yes, make sure you add a package.json in your folder.
-  - you can choose between `rollup` (node modules) and `webpack` (umd, browser).
+  - configure the build steps.
+You can choose between `rollup` (node modules) and `webpack` (umd, browser).

-Please **do not** bump the version and tag your pull request with a v\[number\] as it corresponds to a release.
+Please **do not** bump the version or tag your pull request with a v\[number\] as it corresponds to a release.

 ### Troubleshooting